Apple Shapes Match for Preschoolers

 This activity comes in two parts:

 1st partApple mats.
-It includes four mats with the outline of three apple shapes each, including the circle, heart, hexagon, octagon, oval, parallelogram, pentagon, rectangle, rhombus, square, star, trapezoid, and triangle.
+It includes four mats with the outline of three apple shapes: circle, heart, hexagon, octagon, oval, parallelogram, pentagon, rectangle, rhombus, square, star, trapezoid, and triangle.
 It also includes four mats with pretty red apples with shapes.

 You only have to print the apple mats and apples using white cardstock.
-Laminate them or place the mats in a dry-erase pouch, to make them last longer, and cut out the apples.
-Place the mats and cut out apples in different centers, and invite the children to match the apple shapes.
+Laminate or place them in a dry-erase pouch to make them last longer, and cut out the apples.
+Place the matscut out apples in different centers, and invite the children to match the shapes.

 Apple Shape Match Mats